kevinpastor/zmk-config/README.md

 ![Standard layers preview](img/standard-keymap.png)
 *Layout preview generated on [keyboard-layout-editor.com](http://www.keyboard-layout-editor.com/#/gists/14c5c6b4de6c618dfc265b5b77a0cff0)*

 The Colemak-DH layout is used on the alpha layer.
+The position of the symbols on that layer has been influenced by their usage frequency in both French and English according to [an article from Wikipedia](https://en.wikipedia.org/wiki/English_punctuation) and [an article from bépo](https://bepo.fr/wiki/Fr%C3%A9quence_des_caract%C3%A8res).

 Apart from that, the overall design of the standard layers has been greatly influenced by the gaming layers.
 The reasoning behind this is to keep the same muscle memory across both groups of layers.

 Some macros have been used for symbols because of an issue when using Windows RDP with the keyboard over Bluetooth.

-To go to the gaming layers (G), hold the leftmost thumb key and then tap the rightmost thumb key.

 ### Gaming Layers